laironald/IDEAS-Pub/README.md

 ### Installing MySQL

 For this project, I use MySQL.
-I realize there are other databases and a later goal is to support database ORMs such as [SQLAlchemy](http://www.sqlalchemy.org/) to allow easy support of these.
-If you have a MySQL server on a separate server, a cloud service, etc -- feel free to use that instead.
+If you have your own MySQL server on a separate server, a cloud service, etc -- feel free to use that instead.
+Note* I realize there are other databases.
+A later goal is to support database ORMs such as [SQLAlchemy](http://www.sqlalchemy.org/).

-However, if you would like to install the RESTful API on a single server:
+If you would like to install the MySQL on Ubuntu:

     sudo apt-get install mysql-server

 Follow the steps of the installation and set your default password.
 For my example, I use the password "toor".
 When you see "toor", please realize that this is the default password.
 Your root password is recommended to be different.

 Create a database for MySQL which will store the API data.
 First log into MySQL using your credentials.
 For those new to MySQL, -u indicates username and -p indicates password.
+Notice there is a space between -u and the username while there is no space between -p and the password.

     mysql -u root -ptoor